Nigeria’s Gloo.ng drops consumer e-commerce, pivots to e-procurement

 Gloopro began offering the service in beta and building a customer base prior to winding down its Gloo.ng grocery service.

-In addition to Unilever, Gloopro clients include Uber Nigeria, Cars45, and industrial equipment company LaFarge.
+In addition to Unilever, Gloopro clients include Uber Nigeria, Cars45 and industrial equipment company LaFarge.
 Cars45 CEO Etop Ikpe and a spokesperson for Uber Nigeria confirmed their client status to TechCrunch.

-Gloopro CEO D. O. Olusanya believes the company can compete with other global e-procurement providers, such as SAP Ariba and GT-Nexus by “leveraging our sourcing and last-mile delivery experience in Nigeria” and expertise working around local requirements in Africa.
+Olusanya believes the company can compete with other global e-procurement providers, such as SAP Ariba and GT-Nexus, by “leveraging our sourcing and last-mile delivery experience in Nigeria” and expertise working around local requirements in Africa.

-Gloopro expects to hit $4 million in revenue by the end of the year and the company could reach $100 million over the course of its international expansion into countries like South Africa, Kenya, Morocco, Egypt, and the Ivory Coast, according to Olusanya.
+Gloopro expects to hit $4 million in revenue by the end of the year and the company could reach $100 million over the course of its international expansion into countries like South Africa, Kenya, Morocco, Egypt and the Ivory Coast, according to Olusanya.
 A seed investor briefed on Gloo.ng’s estimates confirmed the company’s revenue expectations with TechCrunch.

 Gloo.ng’s pivot to Gloopro and e-procurement comes during an up and down period for B2C online retail in Nigeria, home of Africa’s largest economy.

 Last year, e-commerce startup Konga.com, backed by roughly $100 million in VC, was sold in a distressed acquisition, at a loss to investors, including Naspers.
-In late 2018, Nigerian online sales platform DealDey shutdown.
+In late 2018, Nigerian online sales platform DealDey shut down.

-On the possible upside, several outlets reported this year that Jumia—Africa’s largest e-commerce site and first unicorn headquartered in Nigeria—is pursuing an IPO.
+On the possible upside, several outlets reported this year that Jumia — Africa’s largest e-commerce site and first unicorn headquartered in Nigeria — is pursuing an IPO.
 But that information is unconfirmed based on a February 8, Bloomberg story without named sources.
 Jumia has declined to comment.